hackworthltd/primer/README.md

 Making schema changes to the Primer Sqitch configuration is out of scope for this document.
-See the [Sqitch documentation for multiple engines](https://sqitch.org/docs/manual/sqitch-configuration/#separate-plans) and note that we use the "separate plans" approach described therein.
+See the [Sqitch documentation for multiple engines](https://sqitch.org/docs/manual/sqitch-configuration/#separate-plans) for guidance, and note that we use the "separate plans" approach described therein.
 Any Sqitch commands that modify the schema should be run in the `sqitch` subdirectory of this repo.

-## A note about the Sqitch scripts
+## A note about the provided Sqitch scripts

 We provide a few Sqitch scripts for common Sqitch operations, in addition to a `primer-sqitch` wrapper script that bundles a copy of the project's Sqitch config.
-We recommend that you at least use the `primer-sqitch` command rather than running raw `sqitch`.
+We recommend that you at least use the `primer-sqitch` command rather than running raw `sqitch` when working with the Primer database.
 These commands are available in the `nix develop` shell, and can be run as Flake apps, as well; e.g., `nix run .#primer-sqitch ...`

-However, one drawback of this approach is that if you're making local changes to the Sqitch schema, you'll need to make sure that the scripts in your Nix shell incorporate your changes.
-This won't happen automatically in most cases, so either you'll need to exit and re-enter the Nix shell via `nix develop`, or, if you're using `direnv` with Nix flake support, you can just `touch flake.nix`.
+However, one drawback of this Nix-based approach is that if you're making local changes to the Sqitch schema, you'll need to make sure that the scripts in your Nix shell incorporate your changes.
+This won't happen automatically in most cases, so either you'll need to exit and re-enter the Nix shell again; or, if you're using `direnv` with Nix flake support, run `touch flake.nix`.

 # Generating an OpenAPI spec

-We can automatically generate an OpenAPI spec for `primer-service`:
+We automatically generate an OpenAPI spec for `primer-service`, and provide a convenient `make` target for this:

 ```sh
 make openapi.json